 - What happens if I miss a dose?

 - What happens if I overdose?

 - What should I avoid while using erythromycin?

 - Where can I get more information?

 Erythromycin is a macrolide antibiotic that fights bacteria in the body.

-Erythromycin is used to treat many different types of infections caused by bacteria.
+Erythromycin is used to treat or prevent many different types of infections caused by bacteria.

 Erythromycin may also be used for purposes not listed in this medication guide.

 oval, pink, imprinted with EB, a